-- (after asking “no stamp”) why you prefer no stamp
+- (after asking no stamp) why do you prefer no stamp

-After passing that tiring immigration, you might start dancing…
+After passing that tiring immigration, you must start dancing!

 Questioning before check-in with El Al Airlines

-El Al Airlines require strict examination to all passengers before check-in.
+El Al Airlines require a strict examination of all passengers before check-in.

-*However, I imagine it’d be not very difficult if you are Jewish.
+*However, I imagine it’d not be that difficult if you are Jewish.

 - Where to stay

 - Do you know the currency of Israel?

 - What did you do & where were you before coming to the airport?